 - When you buy your next driver, you deserve to have a launch monitor fitting.
 This option would include a fitting using a swing path analyzer and analysis of video of your swing.

-- When you are fit well using a launch monitor, you will learn – for the test driver you are hitting – the driver clubhead and ball speed, launch angle, ball spin, and Power Transfer Ratio – ball speed divided by swing speed.
-These four main variables that can be used to determine – for your golf swing – what driver characteristics will produce the best driver results for you.
+- When you are fit well using a launch monitor, you will learn – for the test driver you are hitting – the driver clubhead and ball speed, launch angle, ball spin, descent angle, spin loft, and Smash Factor – ball speed divided by swing speed.
+These main variables that can be used to determine – for your golf swing – what driver characteristics will produce the best driver results for you.

-- A driver fitting should include evaluation of clubhead type, clubhead loft, and shaft options.
+- A driver fitting should include evaluation of clubhead type, clubhead loft, clubhead face angle, shaft options, and club MOI/swingweight.
 For you to find the best driver for your swing, you need to be able to have launch monitor test results for these different club characteristics – and find the driver that produces the best results for you.